abedra/securing_security_software/README.md

 ## Adding Tests

-Time for a pretty major mea culpa on my part.
+Time for a mea culpa on my part.
 This code completely omitted tests and there's no excuse for that.
 For something as important as this it's especially offensive to not have some kind of verification that the algorithm was implemented correctly.
 Why are we discussing tests in a post about Software Security?
 Writing tests are 100% a part of Software Security, full stop.
 Let's revisit the [definition](https://www.techopedia.com/definition/24866/software-security) of Software Security

 > Software security is an idea implemented to protect software against malicious attack and other hacker risks so that the software continues to function correctly under such potential risks.
 Security is necessary to provide integrity, authentication and availability.